d19mc/Reverse-Shell-w-Server/README.md

 - Add Phishing Outlook Sign-in to the RAT
 - Gain access to contacts through above Phishing attack and spread malware to selected people

 This could cause a lot of damage on systems.
+A bit of social engineering required to place file on victims computer but due to the server capabilites of accessing any device from anywhere, you can transfer a file from your device (payload) onto the victims device on any folder with user access (like User startup) to confirm eternal control of targetted PC.

+This is mainly targetted towards windows PCs.
+It is functional on Macbooks but there is no way to start this up on startup.